the-anna-project/annad/README.md

 > AI is the last invention humanity will ever need to make.

 This is not about machine learning.
 This is about machines learn to learn.
+This is about general purpose artificial intelligence.
 Machine learning with all its scientific theories and approaches is still way too rigid.
 To make AI actually work we need to make them as dynamic as possible.
 The way to a truly intelligent system is probably so hard and long nobody can just code it right away.
 Humanity needs to discover the path of creating something flexible and smart as human brains sometimes pretend to be.
-Walking this very long path manually seems to be insane.
+Walking this very long road alone seems to be insane.
 Since the industrial revolution machines helped us to faster achieve better results.
 We aim to go along the way to AI, step by step, with Anna together.
 See the [roadmap](doc/roadmap) for an idea about the various stages this project aims to reach.

-Anyway this project is still at its beginning.
-So don't expect too much.
+Anyway, this project is still pretty new.
 For quite a while now I am thinking about machine learning and AI.
 This field is fascinating and challenging in so many different ways.
-I want to use this project as playground to improve knowledge by solving problems.
+I want to use this project as playground to improve knowledge by solving problems pragmatically.

 In fact the aim is to implement something living.
 Something that learns and develops by itself.
 Something that solves the problems we are not capable of.
 This ambitious dream should drive this project.
-Wether it is driven by me, or somebody else, or some group of people way smarter than me.
+Wether it is driven by me, somebody else, or some group of people way smarter than me.
 Life will find a way.